San Jose

 “This reminds me of the camp days,” she said, clasping her hands, her big crooked grin spreading across her face.
 “This is how it was for us kids – the whole family cozy in a small room like this.
 I just love it when we’re all squished together like this.”

 John and I smiled, nodding.
-We understood what she meant.
+We thought we understood what she meant.
 We were feeling it, too – the warmth of being surrounded by family.
 It was rare for us.
-Dad was always working, Mom was busy running her businesses, and John and I mostly spent time with our nannies, Mariah and later Ella.
+Dad was always working, Mom was busy running her businesses, and John and I mostly spent time with our nannies, Mariah and Ella.
 We never had big family moments like this one, and for that moment, we were really feeling the family love.

 Then, with a sudden slap of his hand on the Formica table, Uncle Bob shattered the mood.